madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 sudo ./cs-map close enc1
 ```

-You may wish to use the script also to create a container file (size can be either in M or G):
+We may also use the script create a new container file (size can be either in M or G):

 ```bash
 sudo ./cs-map.sh create enc1 secret.bin container.bin 30M